TurboWarp/extensions/docs/turbotranslate.md

 clear translations for [en v] :: #4361ee
 ```

-Clears all translations for a single language while keeping the language registered.
+Deletes all translations for one language.

 ---